 Krull’s work has been seen in solo exhibitions at Indigo Art (Buffalo), the Meadows Museum at Centenary College of Louisiana (Shreveport, La.); Mulry Fine Art (Palm Beach, Fla.); the Genesee Center for the Arts and Education (Rochester, N.Y.); and Dangenart Gallery, (Nashville, Tenn.), among other venues.
 She has also been featured in group shows throughout the U.S. as well as in South Korea and Ireland.
 Her appearance in the 2009 Arts in Crafts Media exhibition at the Burchfield Penney resulted in her winning the Langley H. Kenzie award, including a subsequent solo show at the museum.
 Krull has works in the permanent collections of the Burchfield Penney, the Meadows Museum, the Rochester Institute of Technology, and the Archie Bray Foundation (Helena, Mont.), among other galleries and museums, and has held numerous arts residencies around the country.
 In 2012, she was designated one of the Burchfield Penney’s first “Living Legacy” artists.

-Krull has taught ceramics and sculpture at several universities and arts centers since 2005; as of 2013, she is teaching at Buffalo State College.
+Krull has taught ceramics and sculpture at several universities and arts centers since 2005.
 She resides in Buffalo and is married to woodworker and furniture designer Jesse Walp.

 For more information on the artist and her work, visit bethanykrull.com.

 Bethany Krull, Artist Statement, Burchfield Penney Artist File, 2019.